-Commercial vehicle lease contracts are becoming increasingly popular with everyday buyers
+Commercial vehicle lease contracts are increasingly popular in UK

 While it was common for many businesses to lease vehicles before, there is a clear trend towards even more businesses choosing this option.
 There are many factors stimulating this growth, including tax incentives and the growing influence of start-ups on the market.
 Let’s take a look at some of the numbers behind this trend and reasons why car leases seem so attractive to new businesses.